khayuenkam/comtravo-test/README.md

 3. `curl http://localhost:3000/api/v1/flights`

 ### Run tests
-TODO
+1. `npm install`
+2. `npm test`

 ### Decision Made
 Flights are cached in in-memory.
 In real world case, flights are rarely changed/cancelled.
 Therefore, I have used Read-through strategy for caching since the service is focused on reading flights.

-Secondly, if one of the endpoints is failing, the service will still return the other endpoint's result.
+Secondly, if one of the endpoints is failing, the service will still return the successful endpoint's result.
 Only two endpoints are failing, then we will return 500.

 ### Improvements